Salebot.ai

 If you have an objective to limit access to the bot or special offers, you can use the function of checking promo codes.

 Prepare a Google Sheet in which one column will be a list of your promo codes.
 Set the access setting to “Anyone with this link can edit”.
-How to do this, read in this article
+How to do this, read in

 This is how the function works: A client pastes their promo code into the bot, the function checks whether or not the code is in the column that you created.
 If the code is found, then a line “Promo code was used” is added to the neighboring cell and then the function returns this reply: